rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

    in a rack.
 3. The **cellsrv** component of the ESS scans the data blocks to identify the matching rows and columns that satisfy the request.
-4. Every storage server executes the query criteria in paralel and sends only the relevant rows, or the net result, to the database server by using interconnect.
+4. Every storage server executes the query criteria in parallel and sends only the relevant rows, or the net result, to the database server by using interconnect.
 5. The database consolidates the result and returns the rows to the client.

 ### Smart Scan requirements